INFORMATION

 WHAT ARE BASE AND CARRIER OILS?

-Bases and Carrier oils dilute the intensity of some Essential oils that might cause irritation to the skin.
+Base and Carrier oils dilute the intensity of some Essential oils that could cause irritation to the skin.
 They have no scent.
-Essential oils retain their scent when mixed with a base or Carrier oil.
-Some Essential oils may be used directly on the skin, such as Lavender, but others can dry or burn the skin in full strength form, such as Tea Tree oil.
+Essential oils retain their scent when mixed with a base or carrier oil.
+Some Essential oils may be used directly on the skin, such as Lavender, but others can dry or burn the skin in full strength form (e,g, Tea Tree oil).
 Before using essential oils, it is best to perform a skin patch test, in which you apply a small drop of the essential oil to the inside of your elbow or behind the ear.
 Then wait 24 hours to see if the skin has a reaction to it.
-This test can also be done with Bases and Carrier oils.
+This test can also be done with Base and Carrier oils.

 The Following are used most often: